phillydotnet/HandsOnLabs/2019/07/README.md

 ### Deserializing and binding made easy
 We're going to deserialize the JSON into plain C# objects.

-Change the definition of `roster` in the `@functions` section to be a class that we are about to define.
+Change the definition of `roster` in the `@code` section to be a class that we are about to define.

 ```C#
 TeamRoster roster;
 ```

-Add the following classes to the bottom of the `@functions` section:
+Add the following classes to the bottom of the `@code` section:

 ```C#
 // C# classes to deserialize JSON